 Drama, Israel/Belgium, 2021, 92 min, Hebrew/Arabic with English subtitles

-Followed by a discussion with the leading actress Dana Ivgy and research experts about social segregation and ways to overcome it.
+Followed by a discussion about social segregation and ways

 “Why do we all have to speak Hebrew?” asks the youngest participant in a film workshop for four Jewish and four Arab women.
 Guided by Rona, a young filmmaker from Tel Aviv, they learn to document their everyday world on film in weekly meetings at a community center.
-Their beliefs and prejudices are questioned, and by filming together, the women’s lives, which are otherwise strongly separated from each other in everyday life, become connected.
+Their beliefs and prejudices are challenged.
+The realities of these women’s lives, which are usually very separate, are connected through the process of filming together.

 21:00 Party

-All interested are invited to join us in the REX Bar to celebrate, discuss and dance.
+All interested are invited to join us in the REX Bar to celebrate, discuss and dance with DJ Julian Max